henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

 ## Conceptual Design

 The website will be built with the Next.js Framework primarily for the front-end, and with Firebase for the back-end.
 The language specifically is TypeScript and we are using TailWind CSS.
 Docusaurus and GitHub Pages will keep track of project progression.
-We will use Vercel to seemlessly deploy the game.
+We will use Firebase Hosting to seemlessly deploy the game.

 ## Background